rgambord/c99-doc/doc/sections/7/19/6/2/index.rst

 .. _9899_7.19.6.2p22:

+.. container:: snum

+   :ref:`22 <9899_7.19.6.2p22>`

-:ref:`22 <9899_7.19.6.2p22>` EXAMPLE 5 In these examples, multibyte characters do have a state-dependent encoding, and the members of the extended character set that consist of more than one byte each consist of exactly two bytes, the first of which is denoted here by a and the second by an uppercase letter, but are only recognized as such when in the alternate shift state.
+EXAMPLE 5 In these examples, multibyte characters do have a state-dependent encoding, and the members of the extended character set that consist of more than one byte each consist of exactly two bytes, the first of which is denoted here by a and the second by an uppercase letter, but are only recognized as such when in the alternate shift state.
 The shift sequences are denoted by (uparrow) and (downarrow), in which the first causes entry into the alternate shift state.

 .. _9899_7.19.6.2p23:

+.. container:: snum

+   :ref:`23 <9899_7.19.6.2p23>`

-:ref:`23 <9899_7.19.6.2p23>` After the call:
+After the call:

 ::